 An offender who gets a custodial sentence for a sexual offence may be released on licence.
 The court can order this to happen, and will require the offender to be supervised from the date of release until the date the full sentence would have ended.
 Conditions will be applied to the licence and the offender will be supervised by a probation officer during the time on licence.
 The court does not have to seek the offender's consent for this type of sentence.

-The court may decide that a prison sentence is an appropriate punishment for the particular offence, but that the offender should not be sent to prison unless they are convicted of a further offence, within a given period.
+The court may decide that a prison sentence is the right punishment for the particular offence, but that the offender should not be sent to prison unless they are convicted of a further offence, within a given period.

 This is when sentencing is postponed until a future court date.
 This is for a set period of up to one year for the Judge to see how the defendant behaves during that time period.